 Herbaceous plants occupy prairies, wetlands, forest understories, and many other habitats.
 The identifying characteristics of this diverse group of plants are often quite different from those of woody plants.
-Learn the fundamental herbaceous plant identification characteristics as well as some specialized ones for select native and cultivated species.
+Michael Hagen, Curator of NYBG's Native Plant Garden and Rock Garden, walks you through the fundamental herbaceous plant identification characteristics, as well as some specialized ones for select native and cultivated species.
 Focus will be on broad-leaved plants rather than grasses, sedges, and rushes.

 Steven Clemants and Carol Gracie, Wildflowers in the Field and Forest: A Field Guide to the Northeastern United States, Oxford University Press, 2006

 Richard Hart Uva, Joseph Crowell Neal, Joseph M. DiTomaso; Weeds of the Northeast, Comstock Pub.
 Associates, 1997